 In some cases, an MSSP will conduct a basic investigation, determining if an alert is a false/positive.
 But when there’s any serious security issue, it’s usually the customer’s problem.

-With this type of service, if there’s a real security issue – you need to look for vendors to handle each aspect of the response: forensics, threat intelligence, incident response, laboratories.
+With this type of service, if there’s a real security issue – you need to look for vendors to handle each aspect of the response: forensics, threat intelligence, computer security incident response, laboratories.
 You’re working with multiple service providers and there’s no fusion between them.

 In contrast, if you hire an advanced MSSP that provides a holistic approach, the provider has its own teams for all these functions – and can integrate all of these resources to provide a real-time response when a threat is detected and rapid response is required.